The University of York is committed to a policy of equal opportunities and recognises the duties specified under the Equality Act 2010.

 Principles

-All medical and personal information provided by employees will be held confidentially by the University Occupational Health Service and will be subject to the provisions of the Data Protection Act 1998, Medical Reports Act 1988 and GMC Guidance on Confidentiality 2009.
+All medical and personal information provided by employees will be held confidentially by the University Occupational Health Service and will be subject to the provisions of the Data Protection Act 2018 (GDPR), Medical Reports Act 1988, the common law duty of confidentiality, GMC Guidance on Confidentiality 2009 and the NMC (Nursing) Code of professional standards 2024.

 Information from this form will only be released to others with the employee's consent.
 If health issues come to light which may impact on the employee's ability to carry out the role, the Occupational Health Adviser will advise the recruiting manager accordingly, subject to the legal requirements and guidance governing confidentiality and consent.